leandroperez19/FE-Design-Chicks-Challenge/README.md

 ## Description
 This is a design challenge so It's not really complex in terms of logic, I did my best to replicate the design handed to me also adding responsive design and animations when hover, active, etc and I think It turned out great.

-The web It's build on react and pure css, you will have the components in both /stylesheets/ and /components/ folder split up in two folders, /layout/ for main components and /ui/ for smaller components.
+The web It's build on react and pure css, you will have the components and their respective styles split up in two folders, /layout/ for main components and /ui/ for smaller components.

+The useScreen hook works by passing a resolution (in number) so you can render things just in the resolution of your wish.

+The card component requires a title, a description, an image and an onSale (true || false), in order to work.

 ## Installation